influxdata/influxdb/README.md

 Data can be written to InfluxDB IOx by sending [line protocol] format to the `/api/v2/write` endpoint or using the CLI.

-For example, assuming you are running in local mode, this command will send data in the `test_fixtures/lineproto/metrics.lp` file to the `company_sensors` database.
+For example, assuming you are running in local mode, this command will send data in the `test_fixtures/lineproto/metrics.lp` file to the `company_sensors` namespace.

 ```shell
 ./target/debug/influxdb_iox -vv write company_sensors test_fixtures/lineproto/metrics.lp --host http://localhost:8080